annnnangan/ksana-rental/README.md

 - **Email Service**: Resend
 - **Image Storage**: AWS S3
 - **Deployment:** AWS (EC2, Route53), Docker

+## Payment Notes
+Stripe is in test mode so you could use the test card [here](https://docs.stripe.com/testing#cards) to complete the booking.

 ## Features
 ### Rental User